FoKss-LTS/PiHoleWidgets/README.md

 # <ins>Overview</ins>
 ## Pi-Hole DNS Widget for Desktop
-PiHole Widgets is a project I needed to make for my personal needs, and I decided to share it with you.
+DNSBlocker Widgets is a project I needed to make for my personal needs, and I decided to share it with you.

 It is developed with JavaFX, and uses the framework TilesFX.